AWildErin/SourceEditor-sdk/README.md

 # SourceEditor

 SourceEditor is my attempt at making an editor suite, similar to Unreal or Unity, but for Source 1.
-Currently our tools are built using Source SDK as it allows us to use Source and it's various libraries.
+Currently our tools are built using Source SDK as it allows us to use Source and it's various libraries. **Please keep in mind I don't fully know what I am doing, I work with C# mostly but in order to do this I have to work with C++ unless I want to spend time making C# stuff for the engine**

 See our docs for information on how to build it, make your own tools and more.